Verint Systems (NASDAQ:VRNT) Issues FY 2023 Earnings Guidance

-Verint Systems (NASDAQ:VRNT – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+Verint Systems (NASDAQ:VRNT – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $2.50-$2.50 for the period, compared to the consensus EPS estimate of $2.51.
 The company issued revenue guidance of $901.60 million-$938.40 million, compared to the consensus revenue estimate of $941.01 million.

+A number of brokerages recently issued reports on VRNT.
+Needham & Company LLC reiterated a buy rating and issued a $61.00 target price on shares of Verint Systems in a research report on Wednesday, June 8th.
+Evercore ISI decreased their target price on shares of Verint Systems to $65.00 in a research report on Thursday, June 9th.
+Royal Bank of Canada decreased their target price on shares of Verint Systems from $61.00 to $58.00 and set an outperform rating for the company in a research report on Thursday, September 8th.
+StockNews.com lowered shares of Verint Systems from a buy rating to a hold rating in a research report on Tuesday, August 23rd.
+Finally, Wedbush cut their price target on shares of Verint Systems from $65.00 to $56.00 and set an outperform rating for the company in a report on Thursday, September 8th.
+Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, Verint Systems currently has a consensus rating of Moderate Buy and an average price target of $59.40.

 Verint Systems Price Performance

-In other Verint Systems news, insider Peter Fante sold 6,289 shares of the stock in a transaction on Thursday, July 7th.
-The shares were sold at an average price of $43.38, for a total transaction of $272,816.82.
-Following the completion of the transaction, the insider now owns 46,417 shares in the company, valued at $2,013,569.46.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-2.40% of the stock is currently owned by insiders.
+In other Verint Systems news, CEO Dan Bodner sold 81,740 shares of the company’s stock in a transaction dated Thursday, September 15th.
+The shares were sold at an average price of $38.13, for a total transaction of $3,116,746.20.
+Following the completion of the sale, the chief executive officer now directly owns 1,060,152 shares of the company’s stock, valued at $40,423,595.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+In other news, insider Peter Fante sold 6,289 shares of the stock in a transaction that occurred on Thursday, July 7th.
+The shares were sold at an average price of $43.38, for a total value of $272,816.82.
+Following the completion of the sale, the insider now directly owns 46,417 shares of the company’s stock, valued at $2,013,569.46.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Dan Bodner sold 81,740 shares of the stock in a transaction that occurred on Thursday, September 15th.
+The stock was sold at an average price of $38.13, for a total transaction of $3,116,746.20.
+Following the completion of the sale, the chief executive officer now directly owns 1,060,152 shares of the company’s stock, valued at $40,423,595.76.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders sold 140,032 shares of company stock valued at $5,372,437.
+2.40% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Vanguard Group Inc. grew its holdings in Verint Systems by 1.1% during the 1st quarter.
-Vanguard Group Inc. now owns 5,896,345 shares of the technology company’s stock valued at $304,841,000 after purchasing an additional 65,157 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its holdings in Verint Systems by 1.7% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,415,021 shares of the technology company’s stock valued at $73,156,000 after acquiring an additional 24,335 shares during the period.
-State Street Corp grew its position in Verint Systems by 1.4% in the 2nd quarter.
-State Street Corp now owns 1,373,124 shares of the technology company’s stock valued at $58,152,000 after acquiring an additional 18,399 shares during the last quarter.
-Goldman Sachs Group Inc. increased its stake in Verint Systems by 34.8% in the second quarter.
-Goldman Sachs Group Inc. now owns 936,664 shares of the technology company’s stock worth $39,668,000 after purchasing an additional 242,014 shares during the period.
-Finally, Fuller & Thaler Asset Management Inc. lifted its position in shares of Verint Systems by 1.3% during the first quarter.
-Fuller & Thaler Asset Management Inc. now owns 735,162 shares of the technology company’s stock worth $38,008,000 after purchasing an additional 9,448 shares during the last quarter.
+A number of hedge funds have recently made changes to their positions in VRNT.
+Legal & General Group Plc increased its holdings in Verint Systems by 3.0% in the second quarter.
+Legal & General Group Plc now owns 60,135 shares of the technology company’s stock worth $2,547,000 after buying an additional 1,724 shares during the last quarter.
+ExodusPoint Capital Management LP increased its holdings in Verint Systems by 27.4% in the second quarter.
+ExodusPoint Capital Management LP now owns 18,330 shares of the technology company’s stock worth $776,000 after buying an additional 3,940 shares during the last quarter.
+Goldman Sachs Group Inc. increased its holdings in Verint Systems by 34.8% in the second quarter.
+Goldman Sachs Group Inc. now owns 936,664 shares of the technology company’s stock worth $39,668,000 after buying an additional 242,014 shares during the last quarter.
+Prudential Financial Inc. increased its holdings in Verint Systems by 14.0% in the second quarter.
+Prudential Financial Inc. now owns 260,231 shares of the technology company’s stock worth $11,021,000 after buying an additional 31,990 shares during the last quarter.
+Finally, AQR Capital Management LLC increased its holdings in Verint Systems by 30.0% in the second quarter.
+AQR Capital Management LLC now owns 12,557 shares of the technology company’s stock worth $532,000 after buying an additional 2,901 shares during the last quarter.

 About Verint Systems